ITU-BDSA2025-GROUP4/Chirp/doc/how_to_use_logger.md

 // Enable the logger
 Logger.get.Enable();

-// Get the current enabeled status bool isEnabled = Logger.IsEnabled();
+// Check whether if the logger is enabled or not bool isEnabled = Logger.IsEnabled();
 ```